senjuns/senjuns/backend/README.md

 Future tasks when we get funding:

 - Setup proper multi accounts with landingpage and more.
-Perhaps use kreuzwerker template
+Perhaps use kreuzwerker template.
 - Change 'senjuns-pipeline/prod/prod-DashboardBackendStack' to 'senjuns-pipeline/prod/DashboardBackendStack'